A Look at the Safest Areas to Stay in Paris

 The Latin Quarter

-Book a stay in remarkable Paris home right in the city centre, and find yourself wandering down quaint alleyways lined with historic bookshops and botanical gardens.
+Book a stay in a remarkable Paris home right in the city centre, and find yourself wandering down quaint alleyways lined with historic bookshops and botanical gardens.
 As in any city centre, make sure to watch out for les pickpockets and anyone trying to take advantage of your good will and nature.
 At all times, the lack of danger is almost boring in this super safe haven.
 Maybe take up bungee jumping when you get back, you adrenaline junky, you.

 Again, watch your belongings and you’ll be fine.
 There might be a few drunken revellers at night around one or two of the clubs near the Champs Elysées, but this wide promenade is a family hub full of restaurants and cafés, as well as the Arc de Triomphe.
 This is one of the safest areas to stay in Paris – the only danger is the impact it’ll make on your wallet, but hey, you’re on holiday.